gracoes/pipedrive-challenge/README.md

 ## Endpoints
 ### POST `/organization/relations`
-Create the relations of an organization.
+Creates the relations of an organization.
 It expects a body in JSON format with the schema
 ```json
 {